mvanholsteijn/aws-sg-revoker/README.md

  DESCRIPTION
        generates aws IP permissions revokes for every IP address not in the account or not in the whitelist.
-By default, 0.0.0.0/0 and all private IP address ranges are whitelisted.
+By default, 0.0.0.0/0, all private IP address and any network ranges are whitelisted.

 	The -l option shows all the IP addresses and attempts to do a DNS reverse lookup.